15 Manager Resume Examples That Worked in 2026

 Why this resume works

-• A great way of proving that you’re an indispensable stage manager is adding names of the best theaters you’ve worked for such as The Franklin Theatre.
-If you haven’t worked for the big guns yet, highlight your best impacts in each job and convey that you’re ready to work for them now.
+• A great way of proving that you’re an indispensable stage manager in your resume is adding names of the best theaters you’ve worked for such as The Franklin Theatre.
+It’s also brilliant idea to highlight your best impacts in each job and convey that you’re ready to work.

 Bar Manager Resume Example